jw0k/nestrepo/README.md

 ## Scripts for development

-- check_for_new_versions.sh - checks if there are newer versions of vanilla packages in Arch repositories.
+- check_for_new_versions.sh - checks if there are newer versions of vanilla packages in Arch/AUR repositories.
 Update your system before running this script
-- show_diff.sh - shows the diff between vanilla package and nestrepo package.
-Usage: `show_diff.sh vanilla_package nestrepo_package`, e.g.: `show_diff.sh sxiv sxiv-large`.
-Useful when updating PKGBUILDs
 - release_to_github.sh - uploads packages to GitHub.
-Build all packages before running this script by running `makepkg -s --sign` in every package folder.
+You should build all packages before running this script
+- build_all_and_release.sh - automates all the steps necessary to build all the packages and release them to GitHub